 In Step 3 of creating your Budget by Paycheck, you looked at due dates and tried to spread out your bills so that the expenses were more equal between your two paycheck periods.

-Now it is time to create a bill payment schedule using a calendar.
+It is time to create a bill payment schedule using a calendar.

 I love to do this using a large wall calendar and different colored pens according to which paycheck the money comes from.
 You can also create a bill pay schedule using a spreadsheet, a budgeting app, or even schedule alarms on your smartphone.

-If you decide to set up automatic payments from your bank to pay bills I recommend recording those dates and amounts due in a budget planner or spreadsheet.
+If you decide to set up automatic payments from your bank to pay bills, I recommend recording those dates and amounts due in a budget planner or spreadsheet.

 The important thing is that you are establishing a consistent bill pay schedule and have reminders of when you need to pay your bills.